SAM IS LEARNING ABOUT FREEDOM OF SPEECH IN HISTORY CLASS.

-In America, people can speak and write freely, expressing exactly what’s on their minds.
-You’ve learned that the right to have freedom of speech is protected by the First Amendment to the U.S. Constitution.
-Many people from other countries have come to the U.S. over the years so they could have this right too.
-Especially for them, freedom of speech is part of what makes America special.
+The First Amendment to the U.S. Constitution guarantees all Americans the right to free speech.
+This means that people can speak and write freely, expressing exactly what’s on their minds.
+Sam knows that not every country offers its citizens the same kinds of protections; in fact, people from other countries have come to the U.S. over the years so they could have this right, too.

 Have your students take this challenge and make their case!
 To begin, send your students to this website with this challenge’s code.

 Freedom of speech is the right to express your opinions publicly without the government interfering.
 This right is protected by the First Amendment to the Constitution.